Saturday, April 27, 2024

 Jan fondly recalled how his elegant grandmother came from an affluent family.
 When the Soviets invaded, assets were seized from wealthy people.
 However, his grandmother schemed within the system and pretended to be blind, so the government provided a caretaker… whom she treated like a maid.
 Soviets punished anyone who did not support their regime—especially intellectuals, educators, artists, authors, publishers, and journalists.
 If doctors or lawyers regarded themselves too highly, they were pressured into the shadows.
 A term of “former people” was implemented to refer to those groups.
 Working-class people were celebrated.

-Next, Jan ordered a plate of marinated Olomoucke Tvaruzky curd cheese, and it was awesome.
 It is a semi-soft cheese made of nonfat milk, and it is usually shaped into rings.

 It has a golden color, and its unique taste comes from its maturation.
 It is nutritious because of a low-fat content and high amount of protein and calcium.
 The cheese has been adored in Czech culture since 1452.
-It is forbidden to use genetically modified (GMO) ingredients to make the cheese, and the process also prohibits colorings, flavorings, or stabilizers.
+It comes from the Olomouc Region.

 The pub is famous for its recipe because their cheese is aged for an additional six weeks and pan-fried in butter.
 They sell hundreds per day.
 We are grateful that we had theirs!

 Afterwards, Jan guided us to the next place on our tour: a restaurant that Praguers adore for “elevated Czech food that is homey and classic”.
 He said that he and Zuzi got familiar with the chef and respect his work.
 Jan is confident that the restaurant deserves an award from the Michelin Guide.
-At the corner, we turned onto Korunni and saw trams trundling up and down the street.
-Wistfully, Lewis and I gazed at people who are able to use reliable public transportation to get home after work without delays.

 Suddenly, both of us realized that we were approaching Výčep.
 Hooray!
 Jan saw our amazement.
 He was impressed that we already discovered that haven of gastronomic excellence.
 Initially, he was concerned that we wouldn’t want to eat there again so soon, but we assured him that trying other things on their menu—guided by his wonderful knowledge—was perfect for us.

 As we entered, Vojtěch Bálekis (who found my wallet) greeted us.
 He and Jan hugged, and Jan explained (in Czech) that we were guests of his Food Tour, which Jan made reservations for.
-Vojtěch smiled grandly and gave us a table with a view of the TV’s that showed our food being made.
+Vojtěch smiled grandly and gave us a table with a view of the TV that showed our food being made.

 With aplomb, Jan got us mugs of Dalesice 13 (a dark lager), which we drank with impressive quickness.
 It’s a popular beer, and we know why.